Dance Education Program

 Dance Education, B.S.

-Students in the CCSU Dance Education for Teacher Certification program develop the knowledge, skills, and dispositions needed to be an effective PK-12 dance educator in the state of Connecticut.
+Students in the CCSU Dance Education for Teacher Certification program develop the knowledge, skills, and dispositions needed to be an effective PK-12 dance educator.
 Students are provided with a variety of classroom learning experiences as well as experiential learning opportunities with partner school districts where they learn up to date teaching techniques and apply them in an authentic environment.
 Students will show evidence of possessing a strong, well-rounded background in dance pedagogy, history, research, and learning theory.

 The CCSU Dance Minor allows students to study technique and the history of dance.
-From ballet to hip-hop and from jazz to West Indian, students will learn technique, dance history and also learn how to create their own dances.
-You will need to take 21 credits in the dance curriculum.
+From ballet to Hip-Hop and from jazz to Afro-Caribbean, students will learn technique, dance history and also learn how to create their own dances.
+You will need to take 18 credits in the dance curriculum.
 Major in your choice of field and keep up with your love of dancing and performance while staying in shape.

 Alternative Dance Teacher Certification Programs